Average-case Speedup for Product Formulas: Preliminary: -Locality, Uniform Smoothness, and Hypercontractivity

 By Markov's inequality, we obtain

-which does not have a Gaussian tail anymore but still decays super-polynomially. \end{eg} Let us now present the proof. \begin{proof} By induction, start with decomposing the component on the first qubit $m=1$:
+which does not have a Gaussian tail anymore but still decays super-polynomially. \end{eg} Let us now present the elementary proof. \begin{proof}[Proof of Proposition~\ref{prop:general_pauli_expansion}] Apply uniform smoothness (Proposition~\ref{prop:unif_subsystem_recap}) for $s=1,\cdots, n$ recursively.